usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 {{< /highlight >}}

-Next we have two date based elements.
+Next we have two date-based elements.
 This uses the OSCAL DataTime data type as defined here: [date-with-timezone](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#date-with-timezone). `<published>` gives the DateTime of when the document was published for the first time.
 Since we are publishing this document for the first time today (1/1/2021), the published date will be today, and the time is the moment (or near to it) that this document was published. `<last-modified>` provides the DateTime of the most recent change to this document.
 As we have never published this particular document before, the DateTime should be identical to the one given by `<published>`.
 In our example, this will look like:

 {{< highlight xml "linenos=table" >}}